 Drama Ties was created in Paris, in 1999 by British actor-director, Kester Lovelace.
 The aims of the company are to facilitate English-learners, of all levels, as well as English-speakers, and theatre-lovers in taking part in theatre activities, as both actor and spectator, in shows, workshops, clubs, holiday courses…

 Since its creation, the company has worked in more than 1500 schools, throughout the Paris region and all over France.
-We have devised and performed 24 different shows in 20 years.
+We have devised and performed 25 different shows in over 20 years.
 All our work is backed up by pedagogical documents and teaching aids.
 We also offer training sessions for teachers who wish to use drama in the classroom.
 To find out more, send us an email by clicking here

 The company recruits professionally trained English-speaking actor-teachers many of whom are specialised in creative, movement-based theatre.
 This enables them to lead theatre sessions with young people, where communication through body language becomes the key to developing expression and confidence.